UniprJRC/DSwithMATLAB/README.md

 This GitHub repository contains the datasets (in `xlsx`, `csv`, and `mat` format) and all the code with the examples and figures contained in the book:

 ### [Riani, M.](http://www.riani.it), Corbellini, A., Morelli, G., Laurini, F., Proietti, T., Grossi, L., Perrotta, D. and Torti, F. (2025).
-Data Science with MATLAB, third edition, Giappicchelli Editore.
+Data Science with MATLAB, Giappicchelli Eds.

 1. [Index](https://github.com/UniprJRC/DSwithMATLAB/tree/main/matlabfiles/risorse/indice.pdf)
 2. [Preface](https://github.com/UniprJRC/DSwithMATLAB/tree/main/matlabfiles/risorse/prefazione.pdf)